chr15m/pocketoperations.com/pages/pocket-operator-hardware.md

+### Hardware and other devices you can use with your pocket operator

 If you're looking for hardware to augment your pocket operator's functionality you've come to the right place.
+You can use these devices to do more with your pocket operator, get more interesting sounds, and work more efficiently.

 ## p0k3t0's Sync Splitters for Pocket Operator